 The first source that comes to mind is Mauro Liborio Cizzardi’s 1711 work, Il Tutto in Poco, published in Parma—the same city renowned for its famous Prosciutto di Parma.

-“The Fourth Plagal Tone is supplicatory and should be sung to convey feelings of calm and lamentation.
+In this text, Cizzardi writes: “The Fourth Plagal Tone is supplicatory and should be sung to convey feelings of calm and lamentation.
 It mitigates anger and is also sung with B quadro.”

 Calm and lamentation!